 Designed in 1925 by Clough Williams-Ellis, Portmeirion is one of the most unique villages in the UK.
 Surprisingly it looks more Italian than British.
 It also rose to fame as the beautiful backdrop to the 1970s hit TV show ‘The Prisoner’.

-Jersey isn’t officially part of the UK but we wanted to include this destination anyway for its uniqueness.
-Whilst it is an English-speaking territory it has a mix of British and French cultures.
-It iss known for its beaches, walking trails along cliffs, valleys and castles.
+Jersey isn’t officially part of the UK, but we wanted to include this destination anyways because it’s so unique.
+Whilst it is an English-speaking territory, it has a mix of British and French cultures.
+Jersey’s claims to fame are its beaches, cliffside walking trails, stunning valleys, and fabulous castles.
 Visit Elizabeth Castle, which defended Jersey for more than 400 years and is only accessible at low tide by foot or the castle ferry.

-Cornwall is dubbed as the ‘Cornish riveria’ for its good weather, sandy beaches and rugged cliffs.
+Cornwall is nicknamed the ‘Cornish riveria’ for its good weather, sandy beaches, and rugged cliffs.
 It is also home to the Eden Project, a series of large bubble-like greenhouses that showcase plants from around the planet.

-The coastline of North Yorkshire is magical whatever time of year with dramatic cliffs and moorland filled with brightly coloured heather.
-It can take several days to hike the whole route.
-You can choose to do sections that will take you through the attractive market town of Helmsley and the famous seaside town of Scarborough.
+The coastline of North Yorkshire is magical whatever time of year, with dramatic cliffs and moorland filled with brightly-coloured heather.
+It can take several days to hike the whole coastal route.
+If hiking isn’t your thing, walk a smaller portion of it that will take you through the attractive market town of Helmsley and the famous seaside town of Scarborough.